turnerlabs/sm_entrypoint/README.md

 Run `./go-execuable-build.sh`

 Executables will have the form `sm_entrypoint-$GOOS-$GOARCH`.
-Choose the one you need for each and mv/copy it to your docker build directory.
+Choose the one you need for each docker image and mv/copy it to your docker build directory.
 Then add binary in your Dockerfile.

 ## Usage